Inference of a time delay in stochastic systems: Perturbation and deep learning-based approach -- Methodology

-In our case, the initial history function represents a particle that is at rest in position $x = 0$, i.e., we choose $\Phi(t) = x(t) = 0$ for $t\in[-\tau,0]$ (which can easily be realized by pinning the particle).
-The analytical expressions for the position as a function of time during the time interval $[-\tau,2\tau]$ following Eq.~\eqref{eq:mos-soln} read as follows: \begin{widetext}
+We assume that the initial history function represents a particle at rest in position $x = 0$, i.e., we choose $\Phi(t) = x(t) = 0$ for $t\in[-\tau,0]$ (which can easily be realized by pinning the particle).
+The analytical expressions for the position as a function of time during the time interval $[-\tau,2\tau]$ following Eq.~\eqref{eq:mos-soln} then reads \begin{widetext}